gecko984/supervenn/README.md

 ```
 <img src="https://i.imgur.com/dHr8snl.png" width=400>

 Each row is a set, the order from bottom to top is the same as in the `sets` list.
+Overlapping parts correspond to set intersections.

 The numbers at the bottom show the sizes (cardinalities) of all intersections, aka **chunks**.
 The sizes of sets and
 their intersections (chunks) are up to proportion.